Brataccas: Development

 On the Amiga and Atari ST, the game runs in 4-color, 640 × 200 resolution, a high resolution mode little used for games.
 On the Atari ST, it was one of few games to support the monochrome 640 × 400 high resolution which required Atari's monochrome monitor.
 The Mac version uses unchanged graphics from color versions, and runs inside a small, vertically compressed area in the center of the monitor.

-The box cover art for Brataccas is by fantasy artist Roger Dean, who would provide artwork for many Psygnosis titles.
+The box art for Brataccas was drawn by fantasy artist Roger Dean, who would provide artwork for many Psygnosis titles.
 It was later used as the album cover for Uriah Heep's 2001 album Remasters: The Official Anthology.

 Reception

 Long expected, and already the subject of considerable pre-release press, the game received mixed reviews.
 Reviewers generally liked its sophisticated setting and story and ambitious graphics, but almost all complained about the control system.

 Commodore Horizons started its Amiga review by noting that the concept appeared excellent but the early implementation they received was difficult to enjoy.
 They were highly critical of the mouse controls, noting that even slight movements like re-positioning the mouse on the desk could be interpreted as commands that would have consequences.
 But they reserved their primary complaints for the manual, and noted that after playing it for some time they still had no idea how to win the game.

 Antic's review of the Atari ST version was similar, noting that "The authors say their interface 'implies action,' which means that the game tries to sense what you want to do and will proceed to do it for you.
 Most of the time for me, it meant running into walls at full speed."
 The reviewer added, "Controlling Kyne reliably ... in a critical situation is nearly impossible."
 The review concluded that "for all its impressive graphics and hi-tech, Blade Runner plotline, I really can't say Brataccas is one of my favorites", and "On a scale of 1 to 10 I would have to give it a 5."

 Compute! expressed similar concerns, stating "Usually, your character behaves in a predictable fashion, but it can be frustrating to see him run and crash into a wall when you were merely trying to rotate to face a door."
 Then go on to state that "The only negative factors arise not from the game concept, but from its implementation."
 They conclude, in a section titled "Unrealized Potential", that the game's primary advance is to demonstrate what sort of games might be expected on the platforms in the future.

 In contrast, ANALOG magazine's first ST-Log edition reviewed the game favourably.
 Although it touches on the control problems, it passes these off as an issue of having too many possible options.
 It concludes, "Psygnosis should be congratulated on a fine effort...
 What can I say?
 Buy it."
 A similar note was offered by Popular Computing Weekly, who called it "very good indeed" and rated it 4 out of 5.